angaza/nexus-embedded/nexus/examples/desktop_sample_program/README.md

 This project will build with the default GCC toolchain in Ubuntu 18.04, and presumably any other recent Linux distribution.

+**Note**: This example program relies on the default `nexus/include/user_config.h` settings present when this repository was cloned to your local machine.
+If there are any changes to `nexus_include/user_config.h` (which occurs as a result of running `python conf_nexus.py`), please revert those changes before continuing.

 Build
 ```sh
 $ make clean all